svjack/SkyReels-V1/README.md

 ### Installation Guide for Linux

-We recommend CUDA versions 12.2 for the manual installation.
+We recommend Python 3.10 and CUDA version 12.2 for the manual installation.

 ```shell
 # Install pip dependencies